OpelexProject/OpelexProject.github.io/_posts/2021-05-15-#7-Interview-with-Manoj-R.md

     -   Bottom-up approach: ideas coming from the grassroot level are  put into a common pool and reviewed so that the best ones come  up and they get funded.
     -   Problem solving by divide-and-rule: break up a problem into smaller problems and distribute to the people by skillset.
     -   Special focus on defining interfaces clearly.
+-   ISRO
--   ISRO launches university satellites too, accepts students for project work.
+hes university satellites too, accepts students for project work.